vazhavazh/vazhavazh/README.md

 I'm frontend developer with a passion for creating user-friendly interfaces and enhancing web experiences =)

-* 🌍  I'm based in Kyiv
+* 🌍  I'm based in Germany
 * 🤝  I'm open to collaborating on intersting projects

 ---------------------------------------------------------------------------------------------------------------------------------------------